 For those who are able to obtain good vision with glasses and have keratoconus that has stopped progressing, Toric implantable lenses can reduce the need for glasses and in many cases eliminate the need for optical aids.
 Implanting Toric ICLs in patients with Keraoconus is less predictable than regular myopic astigmatis.
 You can learn more about the Toric ICL here.

-Centre for Sight surgeons are internationally renowned for their expertise in Keratoconus and Corneal disorders.
-Sheraz Daya our medical director is on numerous boards and committees related to Keratoconus and is on the founding editorial board of the peer-reviewed publication Keratoconus, as well as a founding member of the Keratoconus Expert Group, an international group of Keratoconus specialists.
+Surgeons at Centre for Sight are internationally renowned for their expertise in Keratoconus and Corneal problems.
+Centre for Sight’s medical director is on numerous boards and committees related to Keratoconus and is on the founding editorial board of the peer-reviewed publication Keratoconus, as well as a founding member of the Keratoconus Expert Group, an international group of Keratoconus specialists.
 He was involved as a panelist in the Global Consensus Working Group the findings and conclusion of which were recently published in the journal Cornea.